Rostella/Rostella/README.md

 ---
 Please read https://rostella.github.io to introduce yourself to the system.

-Our system works by making a two-way connection between the device and database.
-By using a request through HTTPS we can send and receive data on a WiFi network.
-The database runs on MySQL specifically.
+Our system works by making a two-way connection between the device and RESTful database.

 The database can include any info, specifically with our setup:
  - Soil moisture %